WalletScrutiny/WalletScrutinyCom/_pages/howtoContributeToWS.md

 WalletScrutiny aims to promote accountability and auditability in Bitcoin wallet security.
 Here’s how you can contribute:

     **Write Opinions:** Share your insights on Bitcoin apps or devices, including opposing views.
-Use the Nostr Opinion Plugin to extend discussions beyond the website.
+Write an opinion on a wallet.
+It will be shared to NOSTR to extend discussions beyond this website.

     **Spread the Word:** Engage with us on platforms like X.com, Nostr, Discord, Facebook, and Reddit.
 Open communication helps verify and improve reproducibility in wallet builds.